-The respiratory therapy program is offered in a distance learning format in several locations around Vermont in collaboration with the Community College of Vermont and health care providers at various locales.
+The respiratory therapy program is offered in a distance learning format in several locations around Vermont in collaboration with CCV and health care providers at various locales.
 Under instructor supervision, students provide patient care in a variety of health care settings in Vermont and New York.
-All students will be required to travel to hospital sites at a distance from their local site.
+All students are required to travel to hospital sites at a distance from their local site.

-Students graduate from the program with an Associate of Science degree in Respiratory Therapy.
 Graduates are eligible to apply to take the entry-level certified respiratory therapist and advanced-level registered respiratory therapist credentialing examinations offered by the National Board for Respiratory Care.
-The program is accredited by the Commission on Accreditation of Allied Health Programs, in collaboration with the Committee on Accreditation for Respiratory Care Programs.
+The program is accredited by the Commission on Accreditation for Respiratory Care Programs.